 ALLIUM (Flowering Onion)

-Of the many allium varieties, ‘Purple Sensation’ is probably the most well known.
+Of the many allium varieties, ‘Purple Sensation’ is probably the bestl known.
 The giant ornamental onion has 4-inch rounded purple blooms that appear in late spring to early summer.
 Alliums, however, are a large family of bulbs that come in many shapes, sizes and colors.
-Yellowing foliage can sometimes be a problem, though, so pair them with large-leaved perennials to mask any decay.
+Yellowing foliage can sometimes be a problem, though, so pair them with large-leaved perennials to hide any decay.

 Black-Eyed Susans are some of the most heat and drought-tolerant plants around.
 Native to North America, these tall, golden wildflowers bloom from mid-summer until fall.
 Plant them in large masses in sun or part-shade for high-impact in the garden.

-It’s hard not to think of a seaside garden without first conjuring up visions of blue and pink flowers.
+It’s hard not to think of a seaside garden without first conjuring up visions of round pink and blue flowers.
 Hydrangeas are synonymous with coastal living.
 My own hydrangeas flourish alongside my house where they feel safe and protected, faithfully producing blooms from June through August.

 In town, my lamb’s ear needs constant maintenance to look its best.
 When the plants receive too much water, their velvety leaves start to droop and decay.
-At the shore, however, my lamb’s ear takes on a whole new appearance, forming upright, silvery-grey mounds.
+However, at the shore, my lamb’s ear adopts a new appearance, forming stiff, upright silvery-grey mounds.

-In mid June, lamb’s ear pushes up tall furry spikes of blue-grey flowers.
-They’re not to everyone’s liking, and many people trim them off.
+In mid June, lamb’s ear often produces tall furry spikes of blue-grey flowers.
+They’re not to everyone’s liking, and many people remove them.
 At the shore, I leave them be so I can watch them sway in the ocean breezes.

 A low, creeping annual with succulent-looking stems and foliage, portulaca thrives in coastal gardens.
 Use it in the front of a border, trailing over a wall or in hanging baskets.
 Its bright colored blooms come in a range of shades from orange, red and yellow to bright white.